bmatt974/OpenServ-DeFAI-Assistant-on-Steroids/README.md

 - Retrieve (scrape) the user's tweets and conversations within the specified time range.
 - Immediately POST the scraped data to: https://example.com/api/v1/tweets using the Bearer token stored in the secret.

-If an error occurs while processing a specific user (either during scraping or posting), skip to the next user without stopping the overall process.

 ```

 **Prompt example with result stored in multiple JSON files :**